Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Introduction

+A novel technology, \ac{RIS}, consisting of numerous passive elements, can reflect incident waves into specific directions by dynamically adjusting the element phases~\cite{tutorialRIS}.
+This enables RISs to establish a cascaded \ac{LoS} link between a \ac{BS} and a user and provide directional transmission gain (i.e., RIS gain), effectively alleviating blockage effects and compensating for path loss.
+Hence, RISs hold significant promise for extending coverage of future cellular networks, especially at high-frequency communications~\cite{Millimeter}.
 The potential impact of RISs on \ac{EMFE} has also attracted great attention.
 Under the constraints of \ac{EMFE}, researchers optimized the BS beamforming and/or \ac{RIS} phases to maximize the \ac{SINR} or capacity in a single cell with a RIS~\cite{R3,R4} or multiple RISs~\cite{R1-2}.
 On the other hand, under the constraints of \ac{SINR}, spectral efficiency, or throughput, researchers designed \ac{RIS} phases to minimize uplink and/or downlink exposure in a single cell with a RIS~\cite{R2,dos2023emf,chemingui2024emf} or multiple RISs~\cite{10345757}.
 The authors in \cite{R1-1} extended the analysis to multi-cell scenarios, where BSs and RISs are deployed at specific locations.
 These studies highlight the necessity of considering the impact of RISs on \ac{EMFE} and underscore the importance of jointly assessing this impact alongside \ac{SINR}.
-However, these studies either focus on small-scale analysis (neglecting \ac{EMFE} and interference from neighboring cells) or fail to adequately characterize the spatial randomness of transmission nodes and obstacles, as well as the spatial characteristics of transmission links.
+However, these studies either focus on small-scale analysis (neglecting \ac{EMFE} and interference from neighboring cells) or fail to adequately characterize the spatial randomness of transmission nodes and obstacles and the spatial characteristics of transmission links.